In New Zealand, a range of funding opportunities exist to support your involvement in Para sport.

 You may also wish to browse the Sport New Zealand Funding search portal for a wider range of potential sport and recreation funding sources.

-FUND NOW OPEN – Young People Aged 12 – 18 Para Sport Activation Fund 2020
+FUND NOW CLOSED – Young People Aged 12 – 18 Para Sport Activation Fund 2020

 Please note – due to the current financial restrictions experienced due to COVID-19 applications will not be sought in June 2020.
 The PNZ Board will review and consider the viability of the October 2020 funding round in early October 2020.